Goals of the

-Goals of the Up North On Climate Conference:
+Up North On Climate Conference

 Increase attention to how the climate is changing in northern Ontario and how First Nations are being affected.

-- Encourage conversation and sharing of ways to adapt to the challenges of today’s climate in the north as well as to prepare for risks to the wellbeing of First Nations in the future, as the impacts of climate change become more severe.
+Encourage conversation and sharing of ways to adapt to the challenges of today’s climate in the north as well as to prepare for risks to the wellbeing of First Nations in the future, as the impacts of climate change become more severe.

 Promote First Nation-led and collaborative initiatives that aim to protect and conserve the land and wildlife of the north in ways that recognize the rights, responsibilities, values and needs of First Nations.

 Start a network for communication and support of those involved in monitoring and reducing the risks from changing climate in northern Ontario.

 Speakers, panels, workshop and round table discussion will aim to increase awareness and knowledge of topics such as:

-- What Elders say has happened to the weather in their lifetime.
+What Elders say has happened to the weather in their lifetime.

-- What science says our children and grandchildren are likely to experience.
+What science says our children and grandchildren are likely to experience.

 Impacts of climate change on people, buildings and the land

-(peat, forests, lakes, rivers and fish, animals and birds).
+(peat, forests, lakes, rivers, fish, and animals).

-- Engaging young people in understanding climate.
+Engaging young people in understanding climate.